MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/java/maven-to-azure.md

 ---

-# Build and Deploy your Java app to an Azure web app
+# Build and Deploy your Java app to an Azure Web App

 **[Azure Pipelines](quick-to-azure.md) | TFS 2017 RTM**